-The Senior Honors Project requirement may be met in one of the following three ways:
+The Senior Honors Project requirement may be met by one of the following three options:

 Parameters for Senior Honors Projects #1 & #2 above:

 - Projects must be of graduate level quality

 - Projects must reflect the methodological, theoretical, and substantive expectations for scholarship in the project area

 - Projects must be two semesters and total 4 to 6 graded credit hours

 - Projects may be begin during junior year

 - Projects must culminate with some type of public dissemination, such as a thesis defense, presentation, demonstration, or performance